i0Ek3/niter.top/content/post.md

 # Here's thing

+## 2021-08-02

+It's too bad for now, I'm feeling very angry cause of those people who want me to leave but don't hand over my work, just like L.K., he's really a selfish asshole, I cannot figure out how these people live in this world without any mercy?
+Damn it, I hope god bless you!

 ## 2021-07-16

 Today we went to see our colleague.
 Something happened to him.
 When we talked with his mother, I was very sad, because some bad things happened before on someone, and that thing float on my brain on that moment, it's too dark!
 God bless him and me.